-Preference and visitedness-based traversal
+Preference- and visitedness-based traversal

-This method chooses the next cell based on its preference value (see Figure 17).
-If more neighbouring cells have the same preference value, the algorithm chooses the following one, based on the visitedness of the cell (see Figure 18).
+This method selects the next cell based on its preference value (see Figure 17).
+If a number of neighbouring cells have the same preference value, the algorithm selects the following one based on the visitedness of the cell (see Figure 18).